ngeline/penerimaanmagang/README.md

-# CodeIgniter 4 Application Starter

-## What is CodeIgniter?
+# Sistem Informasi Magang Dispendik Kota Kediri

+## How to run

+- Clone project
+-

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.
 More information can be found at the [official site](https://codeigniter.com).